Five Island Circuit

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by November 11.
-Depart Punta Arenas, Chile in the afternoon of November 26.
+Depart Punta Arenas, Chile (PUQ) in the afternoon of November 26.

 The accommodations vary among the islands and outside communication is limited.
 We cannot guarantee private rooms/baths in our lodging on Steeple Jason, as the lodging consists of three rooms with various group sleeping arrangements and two bathrooms shared with your travel mates and leader.
 Be prepared to help with cooking and cleaning, loading your luggage, etc.